NuriaNaranjo/FixYourRain/README.md

-# Ordena tu lluvia
+# FixYourRain
 ![](header.png)

 ## Aim
-"Ordena tu lluvia" is a simple tool, built under free R code, whith main goal to facilitate the organization of precipitation data downloaded or requested from the Spanish Meteorological Agency (AEMET).
+"FixYourRain" is a simple tool, built under free R code, whith main goal to facilitate the organization of precipitation data downloaded or requested from the Spanish Meteorological Agency (AEMET).

 ## Motivation
 The daily precipitation data provided by AEMET is delivered in a file/spreadsheet where each day of the month occupies a different column in a spreadsheet.
 Ususally, the users, for treatment or analysis, organize the data with daily dates continuously, and each AEMET rain gauge occupying a column.
-Runing "Ordena tu lluvia" tool, make possible to carry out these changes of format with a minimum investment of time and zero cost of economic resources.
+Runing "FixYourRain" tool, make possible to carry out these changes of format with a minimum investment of time and zero cost of economic resources.

 ## 1. Organize input data
-* Create a CSV in your Spreadsheet program or download the sample file (orderatulluvia_misdatos.csv).
+* Create a CSV in your Spreadsheet program or download the sample file (precipitation_to_fix.csv).

 * Copy and paste the original data according to the following columns:

-Column A (INDICATIVO): the name of the rain gauge must not begin with a number.
+Column 1 (INDICATIVO): the name of the rain gauge must not begin with a number.
 It is convenient to rename those stations that start their code with a number using the Excel “concatenate” tool (or the similar tool in the software you are using) and adding a letter before the station name.

-Columns B and C (ANO and MES):refers to the year and month of measurement.
+Columns 2 and 3 (ANO and MES):refers to the year and month of measurement.

-Columns from D to AH: contains the information of RAIN GAUGES from AEMET, day 1 to 31.
+Columns from 4 to 34: contains the information of RAIN GAUGES from AEMET, day 1 to 31.
 (Note: do not fill the gaps in days 29,30 or 31 when are empty).

 ## 2. Download and Install R y RStudio
 * Download and Install R: (<https://cran.r-project.org/bin/windows/base/>)